Call or Text 24/7 (512) 222-8000

 What is a Private Forensics Institute?

 A private forensics institute offers autopsy services that are performed outside of the county medical examiner’s office.
 These types of facilities are also called private forensics laboratories.
-These are independent operations that work directly with family members to assist county medical examiners, such as the Harrison County Institute of Forensics Sciences
+These are independent operations that work directly with family members to assist county medical examiners, such as the Harris County Institute of Forensics Sciences

 Private forensics institutes can also assist authorities with services like autopsies when a death occurs outside of the county lines.
 Private forensics institutes are also used if a county doesn’t have its own medical examiner’s office.
 This could be the case for counties with less than 1 million residents.